Kalfredcollins/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that dispalys all users and their home directories
+a command that finds all empty files and directories in the file